ceph/ceph/doc/releases/cuttlefish.rst

 * The sysvinit script now uses the ceph.conf file on the remote host when starting remote daemons via the '-a' option.
-Note that if '-a' is used in conjuction with '-c path', the path must also be present on the remote host (it is not copied to a temporary file, as it was previously).
+Note that if '-a' is used in conjunction with '-c path', the path must also be present on the remote host (it is not copied to a temporary file, as it was previously).